LennyTaelman/RatingExperiments/README.md

 ### 1. Simulate Competition Data

 The `simulate.py` script generates synthetic data of agents attempting problems.
-The parameters are hard-coded in the file.
+The parameters are hard-coded as global constants, to change them edit the file.
 They determine the distribution of

 - the difficulties of the problems
 - the strengths of the agents